BBC World Service Television

 BBC World Service Television, often abbreviated to WSTV (World Service Television), was the name of two BBC international satellite television channels between 1991 and 1995.
 It was the BBC's first foray into worldwide television broadcasting.
 In Europe, it was the successor to BBC TV Europe, which it replaced on 11 March 1991.
 The service was also launched in Asia as a 24-hour news and information service with minor differences, a precursor to BBC World News, launched on 14 October 1991.

-Unlike the BBC World Service at the time, it was not funded by the British government with a grant-in-aid.
-Instead, it was funded either by subscription or by commercial advertising, with advertisements that were inserted locally by the cable or satellite providers.
-In the years that followed, where not broadcast via a particular local provider, the BBC would insert news headlines, trailers for their own programming, and other updates to fill the gaps, these being known as "break fillers".
+Unlike the BBC World Service at the time, it was not funded by the British government through a grant-in-aid.
+Instead, it was funded either by subscription or by commercial advertising, with advertisements inserted locally by individual cable or satellite providers.
+News headlines, trailers and other updates, known as "break fillers", were inserted to fill gaps in cases where no commercials were broadcast by the local provider.